senmer5/Mobile_Sales_Power_BI_DAX_Formula/README.md

 - Dashboard design and mobile-friendly layout
 - Configuring visual interactions (Edit Interactions)
 - Time-based analysis using MTD, QTD, YTD, SPLY
 - Publishing and sharing the dashboard on Power BI Service
+- Color Palette: Consistent according to sales categories
+- Focus: Allows users to view key sales metrics at a glance
 ---

 ## Visualizations Used